USTLibraries/Discovery-Loader-Widget/README.md

 # Discovery-Widget
 Generate a search box for your library discovery layer.
 Currently available for Summon and Primo but additional services/customizations may be added.
 Just look at the primo.js and summon.js and see how they differ and generate to learn how.

+Runs with jQuery but falls back to a regular search if only javascript is available.
+(And if no JavaScript just a link to your primo instance so it is pretty fail safe).
+It is also accessibility compliant, and works across browsers, is responsive, and even takes into account the [search] keyboard button in iOS.

 ## Get Started

 1. Use a DIV tag from one of the example HTML files.